Identifiability and Inference for Generalized Latent Factor Models: Data Application

 Next, we compute $\hat\Mb_{ff}^{(4)}$ and calculate the $p$-values (using Theorem~\ref{thm_mff_limiting_distri_intj} in the Supplementary Material) with Bonferroni correction to test whether each off-diagonal entry is zero.
 Since $\hat\Mb_{ff}^{(4)}$ is symmetric, we display only its lower-triangular entries, highlighting those that indicate significant correlations with $p$-values below the threshold of 0.005.

-We observe a strong negative correlation between the ``Neuroticism'' factor and the ``Openness'' factor, with a $p$-value of $5.3\times 10^{-4}$, as well as a strong positive correlation between the ``Agreeableness'' factor and the ``Openness'' factor, with a $p$-value of $4.4\times 10^{-3}$.
+We observe a strong negative correlation between the ``Neuroticism'' factor and the ``Openness'' factor, with a $p$-value of $5.3\times 10^{-4}$, and a strong positive correlation between the ``Agreeableness'' factor and the ``Openness'' factor, with a $p$-value of $4.4\times 10^{-3}$.
 These results confirm the existence of correlations between these personality traits~\citep{park2020meta}.